 Amid failure to clear the electoral threshold in recent polls, the party has also been distanced from the opposition bloc seeking to replace Prime Minister Benjamin Netanyahu in the upcoming elections.

-After Eisenkot departed from Blue and White, his new Yashar!
-Party emerged as a leader in the opposition bloc seeking to replace Netanyahu in elections expected to take place no later than October.
+After Eisenkot left Blue and White, his new Yashar! party emerged as a leader in the opposition bloc seeking to replace Netanyahu in elections expected to take place no later than October.

-Following the announcement of Tropper's departure, Eisenkot immediately stated that Tropper was a friend and partner, "one of the finest people that the Knesset of Israel has known."
+Following the announcement of Tropper’s departure, Eisenkot immediately noted that he was a friend and partner and “one of the finest people that the Knesset of Israel has known.”

 The Yashar! leader added that he would be very glad to see Tropper continue in public life “in order to bring about change and hope.”

-Former ministers Matan Kahana and Orit Farkash Hacohen both joined Yashar! after departing from Gantz's party.
+Former ministers Matan Kahana and Orit Farkash Hacohen both joined Yashar! after leaving Gantz’s party.

-Eisenkot began announcing new members to his list last week, and his party stated on Thursday that in the coming weeks it is expected to announce additional senior figures.
+Eisenkot began announcing new members he had added to his list last week, and his party stated on Thursday that it expected to announce additional senior figures in the coming weeks.

-Tropper is also considering forming a new party of his own or joining the Reservists Party, according to a Sunday KAN News report.
+Tropper is debating whether to form a new party of his own or join the Reservists party, according to a Sunday KAN News report.

-Reservist Party leader Yoaz Hendel responded to Tropper's departure by praising him.
-He posted that "there are not many representatives in parliaments around the world who have contributed as much."
+Reservist party leader Yoaz Hendel responded to news of Tropper’s departure by posting, “There are not many representatives in parliaments around the world who have contributed as much.”
+He added that Israel “needs as many people like Tropper as possible.”

-The party then sent out a clarification message that "Gantz is moving forward to lead the party and work toward establishing a broad Zionist unity government.”
+Blue and White sent out a clarification message, noting that “Gantz is moving forward to lead the party and working toward establishing a broad Zionist unity government.”